 - Department of Veterans Affairs Pension Concession Card (DVA).

 If you are under a Care and Protection Order, you may be eligible for a Student bus pass for free travel.
 When applying, you must provide a supporting letter from your Case Manager, on official letterhead, along with your application form.

-If you are attending your rural home area school, but there is only a fare charging bus service available, you may be eligible to obtain a pass to allow you to travel on the bus for free, to and from school.
+If you live in a rural area outside the town boundary and are attending your rural home area school, and there is only a fare charging bus service available, you may be eligible to obtain a pass to allow you to travel on the bus for free, to and from school.

 If you need to travel on more than one fare charging bus service between home and school, a free transfer will enable you to only pay a fare on the first bus service.

 For example, you need to catch Bus Service A, and then at some point in the journey to school you have to swap to Bus Service B (which is operated by a different bus service provider), you will only pay a fare on Bus Service A.

 The Department of State Growth will assess your application based on the eligibility criteria you have selected.
 Applications can take up to four weeks to process.
 The Department will send you a letter advising you of the outcome of your application.

 Until you receive a letter from the Department to advise if free travel eligibility has been approved, you will be required to pay a fare when travelling to and from school.

 If you are eligible, your new Student bus pass for free travel will arrive within four weeks of applying.